-The realization of the company's net deferred tax assets as of December 31, 2023, is primarily dependent on the ability to generate sustained taxable income in various jurisdictions.
+The realization of the company's net deferred tax assets as of December 31, 2024 is primarily dependent on the ability to generate sustained taxable income in various jurisdictions.
 Judgment is required to estimate forecasted future taxable income, which may be impacted by future business developments, actual results, strategic operational and tax initiatives, legislative, and other economic factors and developments.
-Any increase or decrease in the valuation allowance would result in additional or lower income tax expense in that period and could have a significant impact on that period's earnings.
-During 2023, the company determined that a portion of its non-U.S. net deferred tax assets required an additional valuation allowance.
-The net change in the valuation allowance impacting the effective tax rate in 2023 was approximately \$2.1 million, primarily in Latin America.
-During 2022, the company determined that a portion of its non-U.S. net deferred tax assets no longer required a valuation allowance.
-The net change in the valuation allowances impacting the effective tax rate in 2022 was approximately \$9.8 million of a tax benefit, primarily in the United Kingdom and other foreign jurisdictions.
+During 2024 and 2023, the company determined that a portion of its non-U.S. net deferred tax assets required an additional valuation allowance.
+The net change in the valuation allowance impacting the effective tax rate in 2024 was approximately \$7.9 million, primarily in the United Kingdom, and in 2023, the net change was approximately \$2.1 million, primarily in Latin America.